 - Times spent on the website

-b) Connection between reviews and keyword usage
+b) The connection between reviews and keyword usage

-Supposedly, when a user is posting a positive review of your business, and they are using words you want to be associated with. e.g. you’re a plumbing company and you encounter a positive review such as “I had a good experience with Carl’s Plumbing.
+Supposedly, when a user is posting a positive review of your business, and they are using words you want to be associated with.
+Example: You’re a plumbing company and you encounter a positive review such as “I had a good experience with Carl’s Plumbing.
 They fixed the tap and wash-basin connection to perfection.
 I highly recommend Carl’s Plumbing to anyone looking for repairs in the Sunnyvale area”.